Overtime Pay Laws: Everything You Need to Know

 While the new rule has been met with opposing view, supporters of the rule indicate that companies can save money by increasing their employees income to a higher threshold thereby avoiding having to pay overtime.
 Further, employers can reduce the costs by providing that employees can work no more than 40 hours/week regardless of the workload.

 If you need help learning more about overtime pay laws, and your rights and responsibilities as an employer or employee, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.